 Service Provider UC ecosystems are complex

-Hybrid Unified Communications (UC) environments, involving both on-premises and cloud-based infrastructure, are increasingly prevalent, so the challenges for Service Providers (SPs) are growing.
-In fact, in a survey of over 1,000 global enterprise IT decision-makers, Broadsoft Inc. found that 74% plan to implement cloud UC within the next 24 months.
+Hybrid Unified Communications and Collaboration (UCC) environments, involving both on-premises and cloud-based infrastructure, are increasingly prevalent, so the challenges for Service Providers (SPs) are growing.
+In fact, in a survey of over 1,000 global enterprise IT decision-makers, Broadsoft Inc. found that cloud-based solutions will continue to expand, becoming a growth point that cannot be ignored.

-Cisco HCS offers industry-leading collaboration technologies in a secure and scalable as-a-service cloud model and permits a staged migration process, allowing SPs to mitigate the risks of deployment and cost.
+A Cisco hosted collaboration solution offers industry-leading collaboration technologies in a secure and scalable as-a-service cloud model.
+Also it permits a staged migration process, allowing SPs to mitigate the risks of deployment and cost.
 Cisco's ongoing updates to HCS further improve flexibility, boost efficiency, and increase business agility.

 Then there's change management.
 What does the solution provider need to support them through such a project?
 How about SLA compliance?
 What can SPs do to measure and communicate compliance performance to their clients?
-Then there's single-vendor ecosystems.
-They're as extinct as the dodo.
+Then there's single-vendor ecosystems, which are fast becoming extinct.
 Multi-vendor infrastructure is here to stay, so your monitoring tools need to encompass your entire unified communications environment.

 And, of course, what about the end user?
 They're why we're all here, after all.
-SPs have more challenges than ever, yet end users have an increasing expectation that everything will just work.
-On every device too, thank you very much.
-Improving both internal and external customer experience is one of the key drivers for organizations to employ speciality Cisco UC performance management tools.
+SPs have more challenges than ever, yet end users have an increasing expectation that everything will just work - and on every device.

 An online poll of SPs who use Cisco HCS revealed the top three challenges to delivering hybrid services to clients are: